adrianpriza-ai/elsnime/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Author & Maintainer:** Adrian Priza Wijaya — [coreygit1@gmail.com](mailto:coreygit1@gmail.com)

 ### Disclaimer
 Elsnime is purely a metadata scraper and stream resolver.
 It does not host, upload, or manage any of the audio/video streams indexed within the application.
+Adrian Priza Wijaya is responsible only for the Elsnime application itself and not for any third-party services, APIs, or streaming platforms it interacts with.
 Please read the full legal policy in [DISCLAIMER.md](DISCLAIMER.md) before using or distributing this software.